-Policies A.9.2, A.9.3, C.9.2 and C.9.3
+Policies AC.9.2 and AC.9.3 (formerly Policies A.9.2, A.9.3, C.9.2 and C.9.3)

-These policies require all existing and future application of ASM and NASM (Policies A.9.2 and C.9.2) and existing storage of ASM and NASM (Policies A.9.3 and C.9.3) in WHPA-B where the vulnerability score is 10, to develop a Risk Management Plan (RMP).
+These policies require all existing and future application of ASM and NASM (Policy AC.9.2) and existing storage of ASM and NASM (Policy AC.9.3) in WHPA-B where the vulnerability score is 10, to develop a Risk Management Plan (RMP).
 It should be noted that these threats located in WHPA-A are dealt with through other policies.

 Pathogens are one of two contaminants that were identified as extremely problematic from a human health standpoint if they got into source water (the other is chemicals, including DNAPLs).
 With the potential consequences of contamination being severe, the SPC felt that a RMP would be necessary to ensure effective risk mitigation measures were undertaken.
-The RMP does not need to be established until 3 years after the Plan comes into effect.
+The RMP does not need to be established until 5 years after the Plan comes into effect.
 Prior to this time, an education and outreach program will be developed to raise landowner awareness about source protection and promote best management practices.

-With the potential consequences of contamination being severe, the SPC chose to take a more prohibitive approach to the storage and application of ASM and NASM in WHPA-A (Policies A.9.1 and C.9.1).
-While they determined that these activities (both existing and future) should be prohibited within 100 metres of a wellhead, they felt that a Risk Management Plan was more appropriate for both existing and future application (Policies A.9.2 and C.9.2), but only for existing storage (Policies A.9.3 and C.9.3) in WHPA-B where the vulnerability score is 10.
-Future storage of ASM and NASM is prohibited in WHPA-B through policies A.9.4 and C.9.4.
+With the potential consequences of contamination being severe, the SPC chose to take a more prohibitive approach to the storage and application of ASM and NASM in WHPA-A (Policy AC.9.1).

+While they determined that these activities (both existing and future) should be prohibited within 100 metres of a wellhead, they felt that a Risk Management Plan was more appropriate for both existing and future application (Policy AC.9.2), but only for existing storage (Policy AC.9.3) in WHPA-B where the vulnerability score is 10.
+Future storage of ASM and NASM is prohibited in WHPA-B through policies AC.9.4.